 Long-term medication treatment, such as chemotherapy or total parenteral nutrition, usually requires a central venous catheter (CVC) instead of a standard IV catheter.
 A CVC is inserted into a vein in your neck, chest, arm, or groin area.

 CVCs can be used for a longer period of time than a standard IV line.
 A CVC can stay in place for several weeks or even months.

 The three main types of CVCs include:

 Peripherally inserted central catheter (PICC)

-A PICC has a long line that sends medication from the area of insertion, through your blood vessels, all the way to a vein near your heart.
+A PICC has a long line that sends medication from the area of insertion, through your veins, all the way to a vein near your heart.
 A PICC is typically placed in a vein above your elbow in your upper arm.

-With a tunneled catheter, medication can be sent directly into blood vessels in the heart.
-One end of the catheter is placed into a vein in the neck or chest during a short surgical procedure.
-The rest of the catheter is tunneled through the body, with the other end coming out through the skin.
+With a tunneled catheter, medication can be sent directly into veins in your heart.
+One end of the catheter is placed into a vein in your neck or chest during a short surgical procedure.
+The rest of the catheter is tunneled through your body, with the other end coming out through your skin.
 Medications can then be given into that end of the catheter.

-Like a tunneled catheter, an implanted port inserts a catheter into a vein in the neck or chest.
+Like a tunneled catheter, an implanted port inserts a catheter into a vein in your neck or chest.
 This device is also placed during a short surgical procedure.
-But unlike a tunneled catheter, an implanted port is located completely beneath the skin.
-To use this device, a healthcare provider injects medication through the skin into the port, which sends the medication into the bloodstream.
+But unlike a tunneled catheter, an implanted port is located completely beneath your skin.
+To use this device, a healthcare professional injects medication through your skin into the port, which sends the medication into your bloodstream.